When I worked at Warner/Chappell, I was the least-important person in the company, just working in the library.

-Giving a gift, as you climb the ladder of success, may go a long way, and be remembered for years.
+As you climb the ladder of success, giving a gift may go a long way and be remembered for years.

 Get presents for the people you’ve met that are probably under-appreciated.
 Don’t waste gifts on the high-power people.
-They already receive too many gifts.
+They already receive too many.

 Be generous.
 You’re going to see the same faces for years to come.